 Recommendation of Particular Types of Securities.
 As disclosed under the "Advisory Business" section in this Brochure, we provide advice on various types of securities, and we do not necessarily recommend one particular type of security over another since each client has different needs and different tolerance for risk.
-Each type of security has its own unique set of risks associated with it and it would not be possible to list here all the specific risks of every type of investment.
+Each type of security has its own unique set of associated risks and it would not be possible to list here all the specific risks of every type of investment.
 Even within the same type of investment, risks can vary widely.

 Loss of Value.
-There can be no assurance that a specific investment will achieve its investment objectives and past performance should not be seen as a guide to future returns.
-The value of investments and the income derived may fall as well as rise and investors may not recoup the original amount invested.
-Investments may also be affected by any changes in exchange control regulation, tax laws, withholding taxes, international, political, and economic developments, and governmental economic or monetary policies.
+There can be no assurance that a specific investment will achieve its investment objectives, and past performance should not be seen as a guide to future returns.
+The value of investments and the income derived therefrom may fall as well as rise, and investors may not recoup the original amount invested.
+Investments may also be affected by changes in exchange control regulation, tax laws, withholding taxes, international, political, and economic developments, and/or governmental economic or monetary policies.

 Interest Rate Risk.
 Fixed income securities and funds that invest in bonds and other fixed income securities may fall in value if interest rates rise.
 Generally, the prices of debt securities rise when interest rates fall, and their prices fall when interest rates rise.
-Longer-term debt securities are usually more sensitive to interest rate changes.
+Longer-term debt securities are usually more sensitive to interest rate changes, which is why we limit maturities to 10 years.

 Credit Risk.
 Investments in bonds and other fixed income securities are subject to the risk that the issuer(s) may not make required interest payments.
 An issuer suffering an adverse change in its financial condition could lower the credit quality of a security, leading to greater price volatility of the security.
 A lowering of the credit rating of a security may also offset the security's liquidity, making it more difficult to sell.
-Funds investing in lower quality debt securities are more susceptible to these problems and their value may be more volatile.
+Funds investing in lower quality debt securities are more susceptible to these problems and their value may be more volatile, which is why we focus on quality.

 Risks Associated with Investing in Equities.
 Investments in equities (common stocks) generally refers to buying shares of stocks in return for receiving a future payment of dividends and capital gains if the value of the stock increases.
-There is an innate risk involved when purchasing a stock that it may decrease in value and the investment may incur a loss.
+There is an innate risk involved when purchasing a stock - that it may decrease in value and the investment may incur a loss.

 Risks Associated with Investing in Mutual Funds.
-Mutual funds are professionally managed collective investment systems that pool money from many investors and invest in stocks, bonds, short-term money market instruments, other mutual funds, other securities, or any combination thereof.
+Mutual funds are professionally managed collective investment alternatives that pool money from many investors and invest in stocks, bonds, short-term money market instruments, other mutual funds, other securities, or any combination thereof.
 The fund will have a manager that trades the fund's investments in accordance with the fund's investment objective.
 While mutual funds generally provide diversification, certain risks related to liquidity, volatility, and potential unfavorable fluctuations in underlying assets and/or index values could affect returns.
-The returns on mutual funds can be reduced by the costs of managing the funds.
+The returns on mutual funds are reduced by the costs of managing the funds.

 Risks Associated with Investing in Exchange Traded Funds (ETF).
-Investing in ETFs carries the risk of capital loss.
+Investing in ETFs - which are very much like mutual funds described above - also carries the risk of capital loss.
 Investments in these securities are not guaranteed or insured by the FDIC or any other government agency.